 Water covering the whole earth for a year would have killed off all plants and most other life on earth with it, leaving no food for humans and the animals after the flood.
 Life would have become extinct and you wouldn’t be reading this article today.

-A flooded earth would have had powerful ocean currents moving over submerged land and they would have destroyed everything and knocked over human made structures like the pyramids, the great Zimbabwe, the Egyptian obelisks, Roman Coliseums, etc. You would not find those structures standing today.
+A flooded earth would have had powerful ocean currents moving over submerged land and they would have destroyed everything and knocked over human made structures like the pyramids.
+You would not find those structures standing today.
 Only rubble.

 The ocean currents would have also deposited silt on everything on land and it would be visible today everywhere including mountains.
 Yet extensive archaeological studies have never confirmed finding silt deposits everywhere on earth.